OLGON92/A-Pizza-My-Heart/README.md

 _Describe: Pizza.prototype.cost()_

-_Test 3: "It should calculate the cost of a small pizza with 2 toppings."_
+_Test 3: "It should calculate the cost of a small pizza with 2 toppings of Saitan and Onions."_
 _Code: pizza3.cost()_
 _Expected Result: 14_

+_Test 4: "It should calculate the cost of a small pizza with 1 topping of Sausage."_
+_Code: pizza1.cost()_
+_Expected Result: 12_